 After arriving in Alexandria, the first thing we discovered was cab drivers are far more kind there than in Cairo.
 Because the driver got lost, he didn't want to take our money.
 We figured it was more important to him and his family, so we paid him anyways.
 The only unfortunate thing is, Alexandrian cab drivers still insist on driving the wrong way on a one way street in reverse instead of driving around the block.

-d for.
+Our hotel was cheap, we were the only foreigners, and we pretty much got what we paid for.
 I have to give you a picture of our shower, because it was so ridiculous.
 Needless to say, we didn't take a shower while we were there.
 It doesn't matter though, college students are supposed to rough it while seeing the world.

 Friday began with a hotel breakfast of bread, jelly, and tea.
 Mika and I decided to begin our morning by purchasing our train tickets for the next day so we wouldn't have the same problems we encountered in Cairo.
 We then headed to the National Museum, which we got into with $0.20.
 It was ridiculous.
 There was some really neat things to learn and see in there too.
 We spent the rest of the day seeing the Roman ampitheater, the Bibliotheca Alexandria, and taking a carriage ride along the Mediterranean Sea.